 We know sales are important and most stores only care about the final sales numbers, but we should not forget that the customer journey gives us precise information about what is really happening in our supermarket.
 But sometimes finishing the right path for expansion and an increase in sales volumes can’t be done without having a deeper understanding of how your customers interact with your store.

 Hence, at this point, in-store analytics come into play.
 A marketing manager will only assess the impact of the promotion by taking a look at the sales, but penetration and ROI show us how the customer is really interacting with a specific section.
-Therefore, the combination of these metrics will help them make better in-store decisions in the future.
+Therefore, the combination of these metrics will help them make better in-store decisions in the future and track the effectiveness of flyers and in-store promotions.

-In the next post, we will review different actions that can be made in order to improve the effectiveness of our promotions.
+In the next post, we will review different actions that can be made in order to improve their performance using the conversion funnel.